 Make it sustainable: Choose affordable exercise options and set aside brief, dedicated time periods for exercise daily.

 Make it a priority: Think of exercise as a prescribed health intervention and enlist reinforcement from family or caregivers.

-At Live Free Home Health Care, one of the top live in home care providers in New Hampton, NH and the surrounding areas, we work gently with clients to incorporate appropriate daily exercises and some simple lifestyle changes.
+At Live Free Home Health Care, provider of elderly care in New Hampton, NH and the surrounding areas, we work gently with clients to incorporate appropriate daily exercises and some simple lifestyle changes.
 In addition to providing care, we can help improve a client’s mobility and thus increase independence.
 Contact us online or call us at 603-2170149 to learn more.

 Tips courtesy of US News Health, Medscape and the National Institute of Health